The Social Security Administration has 2 programs that can provide cash assistance to people with disabilities.

 - Social Security Disability Insurance (SSDI) is based on work history.
 It is for people who have paid into the system, but who are no longer able to work due to disability.

 - Supplemental Security Income (SSI) is based on need.
 It is for people who haven't worked much, if at all, due to disability.

 Applying for SSI and SSDI

 The application process can take several months.
 If your medical condition is on the list of “Compassionate Allowances," your application may be approved more quickly.

 Your application will be reviewed for both SSI and SSDI at the same time.
 You may hear back that you don't qualify for one of the programs while your application for the other is still pending.

 The first step to apply is opening an account with the Social Security Administration.
 Once you have an account you can apply for disability online.
 You can also apply in person or over the phone.
 Call (800) 772-1213 to make an in-person or phone appointment to apply.

 Mail in copies of any medical records that you have with your application.
 This will help them process your application more quickly.
 You can also bring your documents to your local Social Security Administration office if you apply in person.

 Getting a lawyer

 Many people get the help of a lawyer who specializes in disability and SSI.
-An attorney can help you figure out if you're eligible, help you apply or help you appeal a denial.
+You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."
+A lawyer can help you figure out if you're eligible, help you apply or help you appeal a denial.